jqnatividad/qsv/README.md

 qsv requires UTF-8 encoded input (of which ASCII is a subset).

 Should you need to re-encode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
-It will replace all invalid UTF-8 sequences with `�`.
+It will replace all invalid UTF-8 sequences with `�` ([U+FFFD REPLACEMENT CHARACTER](https://doc.rust-lang.org/std/char/constant.REPLACEMENT_CHARACTER.html)).
 Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) & [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ## **Windows Usage Note**